Richard-Ott/LandscapeDymamics/README.md

-# Landscape Evolution
+# Landscape Dynamics
-Welcome to the Landscape evolution course taught at University of Amsterdam.
+Welcome to the Landscape Dynamics course taught at University of Amsterdam.
 In this course, you will work through interactive Matlab Live scripts to learn how to perform a standard topographic analysis.
 Most of the analysis is based on TopoToolbox.

-TopoToolbox can be downloaded here: https://github.com/wschwanghart/topotoolbox and Wolfgang Schwanghart has created a helpful blog that can be accessed here https://topotoolbox.wordpress.com/
+TopoToolbox3 can be downloaded here: https://topotoolbox.github.io/
+and Wolfgang Schwanghart has created a helpful blog that can be accessed here https://topotoolbox.wordpress.com/